Enquire About This Tour Code COS Conquistador

 The drive north takes us to La Serena, a pleasant coastal town founded in 1544.
 The surrounding district is one of the most important astronomical centres on earth, with observatories dotted among the hills.
 While in La Serena you can laze around on the long beach, visit the interesting town or stroll to neighbouring Coquimbo along the bay.
 There is also an optional excursion to the Elqui Valley the home of Chilean Pisco.
 In the evening enjoy a barbeque and visit the nearby casino (optional).
 From La Serena we take an overnight bus to San Pedro de Atacama.

 Day 5 to 7 - San Pedro de Atacama

-We cross over the Tropic of Capricorn as we make our way to Calama in the heart of arid Atacama Desert, the driest desert in the world (it hasn't rained for over 250 years).
+We cross over the Tropic of Capricorn by night bus as we make our way to Calama in the heart of arid Atacama Desert, the driest desert in the world (it hasn't rained for over 250 years).
 The modern town of Calama is a former staging post on the silver route from Potosí and now Chile's major copper mining base.

 A short drive further into the desert to San Pedro de Atacama, where the area is famous for its lunar landscapes, geysers, salt flats and hot springs.
 There is an excellent archaeological museum at San Pedro de Atacama, housing a good selection of ancient artefacts.
 Here we have the included visit to the eerie eroded salt mountains of the Valley of the Moon.

 Travelling by 4WD vehicles we head up into the high Andes and come to Laguna Verde (Green Lagoon) rich in lead, sulphur and calcium carbonate and shadowed by the cone of the Licancabur Volcano.
 We observe the boiling mud from the geysers before crossing a 5,000 metre pass.
 There lays a geyser basin with bubbling mud pots and a thick aroma of sulphur fumes.
 We also stop to enjoy the hot springs where you can bathe.
 Finally, we visit the volcanic zone ‘Sol de Mañana' (Morning Sun) at 4,850 metres above sea level.